re-rxjs/react-rxjs.org/docs/introduction/core-concepts.md

 And now the "TodoForm" component can directly call `postNewTodo` whenever the user creates a todo, and the change will be propagated down to the list.

 Keep in mind that `bind` doesn't do magic.
-If no one is subscribed to `todoList$` (not even from the hook) then that stream won't be listening for changes on `newTodos` subject, and if a subscription happens late, the subject won't replay the todos created so they would get lost.
+If no one is subscribed to `todoList$` (not even from the hook) then that stream won't be listening for changes on `newTodos` subject, and if a subscription happens late, the subject won't replay the todos created, so they would get lost.

 Remember, if you have a case like this (where you are pushing a Subject but no one is subscribed to those changes), make sure you have an active subscription to the stream by using `<Subscribe source$={stream} />` or `useSubscribe(stream)`.
-This way, `todoList$` will update when a new value is pushed to the subject, and the result will be replayed for every new subscriber that comes later on.
+This way, `todoList$` will update when a new value is pushed to the subject, and the result will be replayed for every new subscriber that arrives later.

 ## Suspense